top of page

 lwe in NYT cartoon.png

-Lauren Elkin is a writer and translator, most recently the author of Art Monsters: Unruly Bodies in Feminist Art and the UK translator of Simone de Beauvoir's previously unpublished novel The Inseparables.
+Lauren Elkin is a Franco-American writer and translator, most recently the author of Art Monsters: Unruly Bodies in Feminist Art (Chatto & Windus/FSG).
+Her debut novel in English, Scaffolding, will be out in the UK on 13 June 2024 (Chatto & Windus) and in the US on 17 September 2024 (FSG).

 Her writings on books, art, and culture have appeared in a variety of publications including the London Review of Books, the New York Times, GrantaHarper’s, Le Monde, the Times Literary Supplement, Les Inrockuptibles, and Frieze, and her essay "This is the Beginning of Writing," published in the Sewanee Review, was awarded notable distinction in the Best American Essays of 2019, edited by Rebecca Solnit.